nodejitsu/handbook/book.md

     GET /databases/:user-id/:id

-<a name="Logging"></a>

-## Logging

-#### Get all logs for a user

-     GET /logs/:user-id/

-#### Get logs for a specific application

-     GET /logs/:user-id/:app-id

 <a name="Using_Databases"></a>

 # Using Databases

-Nodejitsu Node.js applications are ready to be connected to any database.
+Aapplications on Nodejitsu are ready to be connected to any database.
 If you have already have a database running, Nodejitsu can connect to your pre-existing database.
 If you require a new database, Nodejitsu can provide you FREE instances of several different types of databases.
 These free instances are great for development purposes or hobby sites.
-If you require a high traffic or production database, we provide an easy upgrade path with our database hosting.
+If you require a high traffic or production database we provide an easy upgrade path to industrial strength database hosting.

 ## Creating new Databases